microsoft/CoseSignTool/README.md

 * Ensure type saftey on cert store and file reads
 * Investigate specific compilation by platform for possible performance gains
 * Expand code coverage in unit and integration tests
+* Enable secure strings for manual password entry

 #### Other
 * Move work item tracking to public Github repo
 * Re-organize the CoseSignTool unit tests for better readability

 ## Requirements
-CoseSignTool runs on .NET 7.
+CoseSignTool runs on .NET 8.
 It depends on the libraries from this package and [Microsoft.Extensions.Configuration.CommandLine](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.CommandLine) from NuGet package version 7.0.0.

 The libraries depend on [System.Formats.Cbor](https://www.nuget.org/packages/System.Formats.Cbor/) version 7.0.0, [System.Security.Cryptography.Cose](https://www.nuget.org/packages/System.Security.Cryptography.Cose) version 7.0.0, and [System.Runtime.Caching](https://www.nuget.org/packages/System.Runtime.Caching) version 7.0.0 via NuGet package.
 Do not attempt to use later versions of System.Formats.Cbor or System.Security.Cryptography.Cose, as this breaks some of the fundamental data structures the libraries depend on.

-The underlying libraries run on .NET Standard 2.1 but will shortly be released on 2.0 for compatibility with legacy .NET Framework environments.
-CoseHandler currently builds on .NET 7 but will be switched to .NET Standard 2.0 soon to match the other libraries.
+The API libraries all run on .NET Standard 2.0.

 ### Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines.](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general) Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.